Tackling child poverty priority families overview

 On the drivers of poverty:

-- The cost of living is a key challenge for low-income families.
-There are key concerns particularly around: fuel poverty, food insecurity and transport costs.
+- the cost of living is a key challenge for low-income families.
+There are key concerns particularly around housing and childcare costs.